 - 1. Acupuncture - 2.
-Aqua therapy - Autopsy and other services performed after death, including transportation of the body or repatriation of remains - 4.
+Aqua therapy - 3.
+Autopsy and other services performed after death, including transportation of the body or repatriation of remains - 4.
 Biofeedback - 5.
 Coma stimulation - 6.
 Cosmetic or reconstructive surgery when not required as the result of accidental injury or disease, or not performed to correct birth defects.
 Services resulting from or related to these excluded services also are not covered. - 7.
-Custodial care, intermediate care (such as residential treatment centers), domiciliary care, respite care, rest cures, or other services primarily to assist in the activities of daily living, or for behavioral modification, including applied behavior analysis (ABA), except to the extent ABA is mandated to be covered for treatment of autism spectrum disorder by W. Va.
+Custodial care, intermediate care, domiciliary care, respite care, rest cures, or other services primarily to assist in the activities of daily living, or for behavioral modification, including applied behavior analysis (ABA), except to the extent ABA is mandated to be covered for treatment of autism spectrum disorder by W. Va.
 Code §5-16-7(a)(8). - 8.
 Dental implants, whether medically indicated or not - 9.
 Dental services including dental implants, routine dental care, x-rays, treatment of cysts or abscesses associated with the teeth, dentures, bridges, or any other dentistry and dental procedures. - 10.
 Daily living skills training - 11.
 Duplicate testing, interpretation or handling fees - 12.
 Education, training and/or cognitive services, unless specifically listed as covered services - 13.
 Elective abortions - 14.
 Electronically controlled thermal therapy - 15.
 Emergency evacuation from a foreign country, even if medically necessary - 16.
 Expenses for which the patient is not responsible, such as patient discounts and contractual discounts - 17.
-Expenses incurred as a result of the commission of a felony, while incarcerated or while under the control of the court system - 18.
-Experimental, investigational or unproven services, unless pre-approved by UMR - 19.
-Family or Group therapy when the patient is not present - 20.
-Fertility drugs and services - 21.
+Experimental, investigational or unproven services, unless pre-approved by UMR - 18.
+Family or Group therapy when the patient is not present - 19.
+Fertility drugs and services - 20.
 Foot care.
-Routine foot care including: - Removal in whole or in part of: corns, calluses (thickening of the skin due to friction, pressure, or other irritation), hyperplasia (overgrowth of the skin), or hypertrophy (growth of tissue under the skin); - Cutting, trimming, or partial removal of toenails; - Treatment of flat feet, fallen arches, or weak feet; and - Strapping or taping of the feet. - 22.
+Routine foot care including: - Removal in whole or in part of: corns, calluses (thickening of the skin due to friction, pressure, or other irritation), hyperplasia (overgrowth of the skin), or hypertrophy (growth of tissue under the skin); - Cutting, trimming, or partial removal of toenails: - Treatment of flat feet, fallen arches, or weak feet; and - Strapping or taping of the feet. - 21.
+Gender reassignment surgery - 22.
 Genetic testing for screening purposes is generally not covered, unless needed to diagnose or treat a condition and precertified - 23.
-Glucose monitoring devices, except OneTouch Verio Reflect and OneTouch Verio Flex monitors and OneTouch Ultra and OneTouch Verio test strips - 24.
+Glucose monitoring devices, except OneTouch Verio Reflect, OneTouch Verio Flex, FreeStyle Lite and FreeStyle Freedom Lite monitors and OneTouch Reflect, OneTouch Verio, and FreeStyle Lite and FreeStyle Freedom Lite test strips - 24.
 Homeopathic medicine - 25.
-Hospital days associated with non-emergency weekend admissions or other unauthorized hospital days prior to scheduled surgery - 26.
-Hypnosis - 27.
-Incidental surgery performed during medically-necessary surgery - 28.
-Infertility Treatment
+Hospital days associated with non-emergency weekend admissions or other unauthorized hospital days prior to scheduled surgery - Hvpnosis - 27.
+Incidental surgery performed during medically-necessary surgery